De-Identification, Anonymization, Redaction Toolkit Services

 Use Case 2: Datasets Released to Global Researchers:

-Use Case 3: Journal Publications
+Use Case 3: Publications in Journals

 Publishing of data in journals requires only aggregated insights and does not require granular PHI/PII details.
-This can be achieved by anonymizing the datasets without risk of reidentification for studies and publications.
+This can be achieved by anonymizing the data sets without risk of re-identification for studies and publications.

-Use Case 4: Data Sharing with Third Party Analytics Vendors
+Use Case 4: Data Sharing with Third-Party Analytics Vendors

 Use Cases Mapped to Services